ZoutigeWolf/spotify-display/README.md

 ## Configuration
-The program communicates with the Spotify API through a Spotify app you have to create yourself.
+The program communicates with the Spotify API through a Spotify app.
-After creating the app, store the credentials in the config file.
+The credentials for this app are stored in the `config.json` file in the working directory of the program.

 #### config.json